 And employ many more local people.

-It should be both a local and tourist hub.
+It can be both a local and tourist hub.
 A centre.
-An anchor. a much bigger player in South Africa’s vital tourist trade.
+An anchor.
+A much bigger player in South Africa’s vital tourist trade.

 Here’s an example of the very real enthusiasm even unclosed York Road generated during lockdown:

 The Harvest Cafe on York Road offers a deal on burgers.

 People line up on both sides of the street, buy more than 250 burgers in an hour.